ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Age.md

 ##### age_class

 * The age of the subject (e.g. individual at the onset of a phenotype), as Ontology_class.
+An example ontology here is HsapDv (Human Developmental Stages).
-Corresponding to the use of "age of onset" in HPO.
+This does not exactly correspond to the use of "age of onset" in HPO, since this specifically codes the "onset" of a phenotype, not just any age as a timepoint.
+So when coding onset, implementations may choose to either use an "age of onset" ontology or an "Age" class.

 * example:

 ```
 'age_class' : {
-  'label' => 'Juvenile onset',
+  'id' => 'HsapDv:0000083',
-  'id' => 'HP:0003621'
+  'label' => 'infant stage'
 }
 ```